Why an investment from The Start-Up Series fund is ideal for seed-level start-ups

 Description: A travel club offering flexible holidays which make it easy for people aged 18-35 to achieve their travel goals

-From student hobby to successful start-up: The story behind Together Travel
+From student hobby to successful start-up: The story behind Tribe

 It’s a learning curve, a rite of passage, and an experience like no other.
 But for many young people travelling is also a distant daydream, hindered by the constraints of time and money and the daunting process of booking a trip.

-Built around the idea that “travel is a lifestyle, not a wish”, Together Travel is looking to change this.
+Built around the idea that “travel is a lifestyle, not a wish”, Tribe is looking to change this.

-Offering flexible holidays for those aged under 35, Together Travel helps customers achieve their travel goals by demanding no upfront payments or deposits and allowing them to pay over 12 months, with the option to add a second trip as a bolt-on after three months’ payment.
+Offering flexible holidays for those aged under 35, Tribe helps customers achieve their travel goals by demanding no upfront payments or deposits and allowing them to pay over 12 months, with the option to add a second trip as a bolt-on after three months’ payment.

 According to co-founder Chris Moon, the start-up is less of an agency and more of a club: “The ‘together’ element means that when people do get to that destination, they have insider access to all the best things that are happening at that resort.

-“You’ll be able to message 500 other people that are there at the same time through Together.”
+“You’ll be able to message 500 other people that are there at the same time through Tribe.”

 Though the company launched in January 2016, its earliest incarnation can be traced back to Moon’s university days, during which he ran events for fellow students to cover his university costs.